Skip to main content

 The typical batch processing flow follows this pattern: run (submits batch), poll status, and retrieve.

-Batch mode works best for independent records that don't need to share state.
-If your agentic workflow requires cross-record coordination (like aggregating results from multiple records), process the batch results in a separate step after retrieval.
+:::warning Batch Limitations Batch mode works best for independent records that don't need to share state.
+If your agentic workflow requires cross-record coordination (like aggregating results from multiple records), process the batch results in a separate step after retrieval. :::

 See Also